Water Cycle — Answer Key

 D) Melting

-Condensation happens when warm vapor meets cool air and turns back into liquid water drops, the way water forms on the outside of a cold cup.
+Condensation happens when vapor cools down and changes back into tiny liquid water drops, like the drops you see on a cold cup.

 3. Where does rain go after it falls on the ground?